ImageOptim/libimagequant/README.md

 Libimagequant is dual-licensed:

-* For Free/Libre Open Source Software it's available under [GPL v3 or later](https://raw.github.com/ImageOptim/libimagequant/master/COPYRIGHT) with additional copyright notices for older parts of the code.
+* For Free/Libre Open Source Software it's available under GPL v3 or later with additional [copyright notices](https://raw.github.com/ImageOptim/libimagequant/master/COPYRIGHT) for older parts of the code.

-* For use in non-GPL software (e.g. closed-source or App Store distribution) please ask kornel@pngquant.org for a commercial license.
+* For use in closed-source software, AppStore distribution, and other non-GPL uses, you can [obtain a commercial license](https://supso.org/projects/pngquant).
+Feel free to ask kornel@pngquant.org for details and custom licensing terms if you need them.

 ## Download